Sythak/deepdraw/README.md

 <br>

-The final accuracy for the RNN model is around 75% which is sufficient for categorizing sketches.
+The final accuracy for the RNN model lies around 75% which is sufficient for categorizing sketches.

 <br>